Upgrading vSphere without Runtime Downtime

 Page last updated:

-This topic describes how to upgrade the vSphere components that host your Pivotal Platform installation without service disruption.
+This topic describes how to upgrade the vSphere components that host your Pivotal Application Service (PAS) or Enterprise Pivotal Container Service (Enterprise PKS) deployment without service disruption.

 At minimum, vSphere contains a vCenter Server and one or more ESXi hosts.